 Deliverables

 The group will deliver an interactive surface that detects vibration via piezoelectric sensors and uses an embedded computer to locate where on the surface the vibration originated.
 To provide appropriate contact with the surface and to increase the stability of the product, the sensors will be directly fixed to the surface.
-The sensors will the interface with the myRio through a printed circuit board that .
+The sensors will the interface with the myRIO through a printed circuit board that .
 Additionally, the group will use a PCB for the circuit associated with the frequency display.
 This frequency display will be an array of different color LEDs.
-This PCB will also be interfaced with the myRio microcontroller.
+This PCB will also be interfaced with the myRIO microcontroller.

-Sound files will be transferred from a computer to the myRio device through a USB.
-The myRio will also send the sound output through a 3.5mm jack to connected speakers.
-The myRio, sensors and LED will be powered by the myRio power supply, while the speakers will be powered by their own power supply.
+Sound files will be transferred from a computer to the myRIO device through a USB.
+The myRIO will also send the sound output through a 3.5mm jack to connected speakers.
+The myRIO, sensors and LED will be powered by the myRIO power supply, while the speakers will be powered by their own power supply.